coin-or/oBB/docs/html/_sources/userguide.txt

     $ mpd &

-but this is not necessary for other MPI implmentations, e.g. OpenMPI.
+but this is not necessary for other MPI implementations, e.g. OpenMPI.

 Using the RBF Layer
 -------------------